Engage and maintain a network of partners that reinforces ATC’s goals for the A.T. and its programs.

 - Strengthen the capacity of the Clubs to meet their Trail stewardship goals.

-- Maintain up-to-date, realistic, and comprehensive MOUs and Local Management Plans
+- Maintain up-to-date, realistic, and comprehensive MOUs and Local Management Plans with all Clubs.

-The ATC partnership with APPA continues to be a strong and vital relationship and the “cooperative management system” with all primary federal, state, municipal, and private partners whose work is essential to the management of the A.T. is strengthened and maintained.
+II.
+Outcome: The ATC partnership with APPA continues to be a strong and vital relationship and the “cooperative management system” with all primary federal, state, municipal, and private partners whose work is essential to the management of the A.T. is strengthened and maintained.

 - Work closely with APPA to use its Foundation Document and Business Plan to advance mutual goals for the A.T.